nkcr/overlap-ml/README.md

 # Overlapping with language modelling and emotion detection

-Pytorch implementation to reproduce experiments from "[Alleviating Sequence Information Loss with Data Overlapping and Prime Batch Sizes](https://arxiv.org/abs/1909.08700)" - ([poser](poster-conll.pdf)).
+Pytorch implementation to reproduce experiments from "[Alleviating Sequence Information Loss with Data Overlapping and Prime Batch Sizes](https://arxiv.org/abs/1909.08700)" - ([poster](poster-conll.pdf)).

 If you use this code or our results in your research, please cite as appropriate: